 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.

-According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 annually.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 every year.
+In comparison, the average student debt for a bachelor’s degree is $25,921.

-Your Day-to-Day Schedule as an HVAC Technician
+A Daily Schedule as an HVAC Technician

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
 Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.